-

 9. What laws and/or regulations apply to physicians regarding telemedicine?

-There are no specific laws in the field of telemedicine, expect for the Austrian Health Telematics Act 2021, which regulates the processing of personal electronic health data and genetic data by healthcare providers as pointed out under question 2. above.
+The main law that applies to physicians in general is the Austrian Doctors Act, which also sets out the permissibility of telemedicine in general.
+There is no specific law for telemedicine, except for the Austrian Health Telematics Act 2021, which regulates the processing of personal electronic health data and genetic data by healthcare providers as pointed out under question 2 above.
 Moreover, Austrian social security law has been adapted to introduce the use of electronic prescriptions.

 The Federal Ministry of Health provides guidance regarding telemedicine on its website.
 Among other things, a framework directive for the IT infrastructure for the use of telemonitoring is being provided there.
 The directive concerns the collection of patient data through telemonitoring and lays out the ideal telemonitoring-procedure including how the relevant IT systems should be set up.